 5 Things to Do When You Can't Pay Your Bills

 Realizing you don't have enough money to cover your monthly expenses can be a scary situation.
-There are many ways this can happen, including overextending yourself with too much debt, having an irregular income, even losing your job.
+There are many ways this can happen, including overextending yourself with too much debt, having an irregular income, or losing your job.

 Try these five steps to boost your earning power if you find yourself unable to pay your bills.
 They can help you get on more stable financial footing and move out of survival mode.

 First, you need to find ways to reduce your expenses.
 There is almost always at least one more area that you can cut back in.
 You may need to find a roommate to share your apartment or find a way to carpool to work.
-You can cut back on your food budget or keep the heat turned down.
-Another option is to shop around for a cheaper cell phone plan.

 Since most of your monthly income is likely going toward housing expenses, you can also look for ways to save on rent.